inukbaik/newtownmovement/README.md

 ## Description

-Newtown-Movement is a modern and interactive web platform designed to showcase skills, projects, and testimonials.
-Utilizing HTML, CSS, and JavaScript, this project offers a dynamic user experience, featuring smooth scrolling navigation, mobile responsiveness, animated skill progress bars, a testimonials slider, and a portfolio section with filtering and lightbox functionality.
+Newtown-Movement is a modern and interactive web platform designed to showcase skills, and projects.
+Utilizing HTML, CSS, and JavaScript, this project offers a dynamic user experience, featuring smooth scrolling navigation, mobile responsiveness, and a portfolio section with filtering functionality.
 Newtown-Movement serves as a portfolio and archive for Youngbin Kim's works, providing a visually appealing showcase of his talents and accomplishments.

 ## Features